Responsive design is the newest “trend” to take the website design world by storm.

 There are multiple factors associated with this conundrum we face that implanting a technology intended to elevate the user experience ends up absolutely killing it instead.

-- At the Absolute Low End
+At the Absolute Low End

 WAP-enabled devices that run on JAVA still constitute a large number of devices on the web even today, especially in less developed sectors.

 Creating a special “mobile version” for these devices is properly justified and well worth the effort of doing so.

 This must be implemented carefully such that this “barebones” version is served only on devices below a set threshold of performance and not to any other devices as it will severely degrade the user experience on those devices.

 A Mobile-First Perspective

 Even though almost 80% of web traffic now arises from mobile devices, websites are still designed from the perspective of a desktop browser.

 In the 21st century, this is a risk worth taking; mobile users are far more fickle with greatly reduced attention spans.

 It only takes one notification to take a viewer off your webpage and into a proprietary app that is purposely designed to keep users logged in.

-- Using only the Lowest Common Denominator Tech
+Using only the Lowest Common Denominator Tech

 For old devices running on old operating systems or browsers, these features are mostly emulated to be able to be properly rendered.

 This consuming lot of processing power and memory space, something that is already at a premium in these not so high-end devices.

 So it would be best to refrain from the cutting edge technologies and instead focus on the established technologies that are supported by devices that are at least two to three generations old.

-- Not Trusting Analytic
+Not Trusting Analytic

 If your data does not show any devices older than 2013, it does not necessarily mean that those old devices are not available in the market or that people are not using them anymore.

-Instead it may signify that your website is not being served on those devices at all, resulting in a proportion of traffic lost to bad design.
+Instead, it may signify that your website is not being served on those devices at all, resulting in a proportion of traffic lost to bad design.